• About

 The day I went, there were so many people that we were only allowed two hours at the top.
 (But we definitely could’ve stayed for three!)
 If this is the case during your visit, they will explain it all to you and they’ll give you a timed ticket for your return to Chamonix as well.
 I don’t think this is always the case, but it may be just for busier days.

-How much does the Aiguille du Midi cost?
+How much does the Aiguille du Midi cost in 2023?

 Admittedly, I kind of scoffed at the price at first since it would by far be the most expensive thing I would do during my time in Chamonix.
 However, I can now tell you it was totally worth it and I’d spend that money again in a heartbeat.